 This is where I come in.

 The Two Most Important Things to Know About “Living Your Best Life”

 - First, is that living your best life is very attainable for anyone.

 - Second, is that in order to get there you have to commit the time and do the work.

-Upon further reflection, I boiled down my own financial best life (and subsequent content on this site) comes down to five game-changing steps.
-I know for me, these have made all the difference in enabling me to get to where I am today.
+Upon further reflection, I boiled down my own financial best life (and subsequent content on this site) into five game-changing steps.

 Step #1 – Master the Money Basics

 Spend time figuring out what your own best life looks like, and then create a plan for how you're going to afford it.

 “Affording it” doesn't mean you have to get rich and make a million dollars.
 It just means you have to learn how to manage your money well.
 In fact, it's one of my core money beliefs that you don't have to be an expert (or hire an expert) to manage your everyday finances.

 But below are just a handful of things you'll need to know “money-wise” in order to make your best life dreams a reality.